TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 If you're looking to be better informed about a full-time coding bootcamp and whether it might be useful to you, read this guide to help make your decision: [Choosing a Full-Time Coding Bootcamp](leanpub.com/choosing-programming-course)

+One bootcamp we support (the founder here went through their program) is App Academy, which requires no tuition until you've found a dev job.
+[If you use this link to apply, they've offered to help support The Odin Project!](http://www.appacademy.io/?referer=The+Odin+Project)  You should always make an informed decision, but that's our bias :)

 ## Contributing to The Odin Project

-You've gotten this far and we need your help.
+You've gotten this far and we need your help!
+Join Team Odin!

 ## Additional Resources